Accelerometer: Motion input

 Some smartphones, digital audio players and personal digital assistants contain accelerometers for user interface control; often the accelerometer is used to present landscape or portrait views of the device's screen, based on the way the device is being held.
 Apple has included an accelerometer in every generation of iPhone, iPad, and iPod touch, as well as in every iPod nano since the 4th generation.
 Along with orientation view adjustment, accelerometers in mobile devices can also be used as pedometers, in conjunction with specialized applications.

 Automatic Collision Notification (ACN) systems also use accelerometers in a system to call for help in event of a vehicle crash.
 Prominent ACN systems include OnStar AACN service, Ford Link's 911 Assist, Toyota's Safety Connect, Lexus Link, or BMW Assist.
 Many accelerometer-equipped smartphones also have ACN software available for download.
 ACN systems are activated by detecting crash-strength accelerations.

 Accelerometers are used in vehicle Electronic stability control systems to measure the vehicle's actual movement.
 A computer compares the vehicle's actual movement to the driver's steering and throttle input.
 The stability control computer can selectively brake individual wheels and/or reduce engine power to minimize the difference between driver input and the vehicle's actual movement.
 This can help prevent the vehicle from spinning or rolling over.

 Some pedometers use an accelerometer to more accurately measure the number of steps taken and distance traveled than a mechanical sensor can provide.

 Nintendo's Wii video game console uses a controller called a Wii Remote that contains a three-axis accelerometer and was designed primarily for motion input.
 Users also have the option of buying an additional motion-sensitive attachment, the Nunchuk, so that motion input could be recorded from both of the user's hands independently.
 Is also used on the Nintendo 3DS system.

-The Sony PlayStation 3 uses the DualShock 3 remote which uses a three axis accelerometer that can be used to make steering more realistic in racing games, such as MotorStorm and Burnout Paradise.

-The Nokia 5500 sport features a 3D accelerometer that can be accessed from software.
-It is used for step recognition (counting) in a sport application, and for tap gesture recognition in the user interface.
-Tap gestures can be used for controlling the music player and the sport application, for example to change to next song by tapping through clothing when the device is in a pocket.
-Other uses for accelerometer in Nokia phones include Pedometer functionality in Nokia Sports Tracker.
-Some other devices provide the tilt sensing feature with a cheaper component, which is not a true accelerometer.

 Sleep phase alarm clocks use accelerometric sensors to detect movement of a sleeper, so that it can wake the person when he/she is not in REM phase, in order to awaken the person more easily.